stacks-network/stacks-core/blockstack_resolver/README.md

 We welcome all contributions! to this open-source software!
 Some things to note:

-* The [v0.3](https://github.com/blockstack/resolver/tree/v0.3) branch is the most active one and uses Bitcoin.
+* The [develop](https://github.com/blockstack/resolver/tree/develop) branch is the most active one and uses Bitcoin.
 Please use that branch for submitting pull requests.
-* The last stable release with support for Namecoin is [v0.2](https://github.com/blockstack/resolver/releases/tag/v0.2).
+* An [earlier version](https://github.com/blockstack/resolver/releases/tag/v0.2) of this package had support for Namecoin.
 We no longer support Namecoin.

 ## API Calls: